Dr. Alexander Hepburne Macklin (1889-1967)

 Most surgeons and doctors on Antarctic expeditions had little of a medical nature to deal with most of the time, but once on Elephant Island, Macklin and McIlroy, the other surgeon had much to attend to.
-Rickinson had a heart condition, Blackborow had gangrene in his toes several of which were amputated, Hudson was having a nervous breakdown and suffered an infected boil.
+Rickinson had a heart condition, Blackborow had gangrene in his toes several of which were amputated, Hudson was having a nervous breakdown and suffered an infected boil, Kerr had a tooth removed without anaesthetic..
 There were many other cases of frostbite, dysentery, boils, sores etc. that meant that both surgeons were best left on Elephant Island rather than accompanying Shackleton to South Georgia.

 Macklin was the son of a doctor, he was born in India, when the family returned to England, they settled in the Scilly Isles off the coast of Cornwall where his father set up practise.
 After a short spell working as a deckhand, Macklin read medicine at Manchester University, it was very shortly after qualifying that he applied for the Endurance expedition.